Julie Anne San Jose: 2016–18: a decade in the industry

-2019–present: A New Chapter
+2019–present

-In January 2019, She bagged two awards at Wish Music Awards 2019 and renewed her contract with Universal Records (Philippines).
+In January 2019, she bagged two awards at Wish Music Awards 2019 and renewed her contract with Universal Records (Philippines).
 Her rendition of "Your Song" hit seven million streams on Spotify.

 In February 2019, San Jose spent Valentine's Day on Gloria de Dapitan's "Lyrics of Love, LOL: A Valentine Concert and Comedy Night with Julie Anne San Jose."
 She also released a new single, "Maleta", a collaboration with Gloc-9, it hit number 1 on two charts of iTunes Philippines, All Genre Songs and Hip-Hop/Rap.

 In March 2019, After the successful debut of Maleta, San Jose shot a music video for the song.
 Julie Anne received a Favorite Album Award for Breakthrough at the first Inside Showbiz Awards.
 She also performed at the anticipated Castaway Music Festival in SM City Rosales.

-In April 2019, Julie released her newest composition, Regrets.
+In April 2019, San Jose released her newest composition, Regrets.
 The emotional song is a reflection of her experiences in the past year.
-Minutes after its release, the single reached the top spot on the iTunes Philippines All Genre and Pop Charts, continuing her streak of #1 hit singles.
+Minutes after its release, the single reached the top spot on the iTunes Philippines All Genre and Pop Charts, continuing her streak of No. 1 hit singles.

 In May 2019, Artist Center announced her as the Artist of The Month of May, who took the center stage in a series of digital features to celebrate her birthday.
-After a successful series of Studio7 Musikalye concerts across Manila and an unforgettable Kapuso concert in Dagupan, San Jose joined a Studio 7 musical variety show.
-Studio 7 and GMA Pinoy TV brought the show to Brooklyn, New York City, for "Kapusong Pinoy Studio 7 Musikalye sa Brooklyn."
+After a successful series of Studio7 Musikalye concerts across Manila and an unforgettable Kapuso concert in Dagupan, San Jose joined a musical variety show Studio 7 and GMA Pinoy TV brought the show to Brooklyn, New York City, for "Kapusong Pinoy Studio 7 Musikalye sa Brooklyn."

 San Jose "embraced womanhood" as the PEP main attraction July Covergirl.
 She then played a sold-out "Julie Sings The Divas" concert.

 She is one of Organisasyon ng Pilipinong Mang-Aawit's (OPM) active Junior Ambassadors.
 Her job as a Junior Ambassador is to represent and promote Filipino Music.
 San Jose is also a celebrity advocate of World Vision, an international child-focused non-government organization that mainly promotes children's rights, well-being, and education.

 San Jose along with Rayver Cruz took over as the hosts of singing competition The Clash, replacing Regine Velasquez (the original host) that returned to GMA's rival, ABS-CBN.

 After the cancellations of Sunday PinaSaya and Studio 7, San Jose joined the musical-comedy variety show All-Out Sundays as one of the main hosts and performers since its premiere on January 5, 2020.

 She was named one of the newest ambassadors for music by the National Commission for Culture and the Arts (NCCA).
 She was awarded a plaque of recognition to solidify her role.